TheRisingStar/Implementation-of-TCP-LoLa-in-ns-3/README.md

 ### Steps to reproduce

+### To run the code

 First we need to download and use the development version of ns-3.
-If you have successfully installed mercurial, you can get the copy of development version with the following command:
+If you have successfully installed mercurial, you can get copy of the development version with the following command :

 `hg clone http://code.nsnam.org/ns-3-allinone`

 `cd ns-3-allinone && ./download.py`

-`cd ns-3-dev`
+To build ns-3 downloaded, open the terminal to `ns-3-allinone` directory and enter the following command :

+`./build.py`

+Now clone the repository to your local machine.

+`git clone https://github.com/joe019/Implementation-of-TCP-LoLa-in-ns-3.git`

 Replace the contents in ns-3-dev directory with the cloned directory files.
-Then build ns-3 using:
+Then configure examples and tests in ns-3 using :

 `./waf configure --enable-examples --enable-tests`

-Now clone the repository to your local machine:

-`git clone https://github.com/joe019/Implementation-of-TCP-LoLa-in-ns-3.git`

-Copy the contents of cloned repository to ns-3-allinone.

 TCP Lola module has been provided in: